 Post-Covid Global Shipping Crisis: Boom or a Bane on Australian Importers and Exporters?

-The post covid recovery has raised some daunting challenges for every industry.
-The shipping industry is at the forefront of experiencing these bizarre circumstances.
-The rise in the freight index is the main reason for the current distortion caused in the industry.
 If this persists for a more extended period, there is a high chance of inflation in the global shipping economy.
 Every nation has its share in experiencing this debilitating shipping crisis.

 Prevented Export Destinations